 As noted in 1.1 Medical Devices, while the FDA has primary jurisdiction over and sets the standards for device labels and labelling, the FTC has primary jurisdiction over advertising.
-As a threshold matter, any advertising or promotional claims of a device must be consistent with its labelling and 510(k) clearance or pre-market approval and be truthful and non-misleading, including disclosing material limitations and risks and being substantiated by the appropriate level of scientific evidence.
+As a threshold matter, any advertising or promotional claims of a device must be consistent with its labelling and 510(k) clearance or premarket approval and be truthful and non-misleading, including disclosing material limitations and risks and being substantiated by the appropriate level of scientific evidence.
 Specific FTC regulations and guidance govern the evidence required to substantiate device performance claims, safety and efficacy claims, and endorsements or testimonials given by product users or prescribers.
 The FTC requires medical product safety or efficacy claims to be substantiated by competent and reliable scientific evidence.
+Additionally, the FTC issued the Green Guides, codified at 16 CFR Part 260, which provide guidance on, among other things, general principles for environmental marketing claims, substantiating particular claims, and qualifying claims to avoid deceiving consumers.
+This includes guidance on using product certifications/seals of approval, carbon offset claims, and claims about renewable materials and energy.